barneycarroll/patchinko/README.md

 ### Deeply recursive structures: how many times should I wrap with `O`?

-Overloaded Patchinko can make complicated simple and simple easy, but there are also times when you loose sight of precisely what it's doing.
+Overloaded Patchinko can make complicated simple and simple easy, but there are also times when you lose sight of precisely what it's doing.
 The rule of thumb is that every nested object declaration in a Patchinko expression should be recursively wrapped - unless you wish to replace that object completely.

 ```js
 // Correct: